Spanish Tomato and Garlic On Toast (Pan Tumaca Recipe)

 Notes & Suggestions

 No more soggy toast.
 Toast the bread until well browned.
-If your bread is too thin or soft, it will soak quickly.
+If your bread is too thin or soft, it will soak up the oil and tomatoes quickly.
 Sturdy sourdough works best.

 Nutrition Profile